- Greater amberjack

 The United States is a recognized global leader in responsibly managed fisheries and sustainable seafood.
 Fishery management involves regulating when, where, how, and how much fishermen can catch to ensure that they will be able to fish now and for generations to come.
 Seafood harvested in the United States is inherently sustainable as a result of the rigorous, science-based U.S. management process that ensures fisheries are continuously monitored, improved, and sustainable.
 This dynamic, science-based management process is rebuilding depleted fish populations and maintaining healthy ones, benefitting fishermen, fishing communities, and our fishing and seafood industries.

 A stock assessment is the process of collecting, analyzing, and reporting demographic information to determine changes in the abundance of fishery stocks in response to fishing and, to the extent possible, predict future trends of stock abundance.
 Managers use stock assessments as a basis to evaluate and specify the present and probable future condition.
 Conceptually, this is similar to NOAA’s National Weather Service dynamic atmospheric models, which use multiple weather observations to calibrate complex atmospheric models that forecasters can use to make informed predictions.
 For more information, read Fish Stock Assessment 101.

-The seafood industry—harvesters, seafood processors and dealers, seafood wholesalers and seafood retailers, including imports and multiplier effects—generated $129 billion in sales impacts and $37 billion in income impacts, and supported 1.2 million jobs in 2011.
+The seafood industry—harvesters, seafood processors and dealers, seafood wholesalers and seafood retailers—generated $141 billion in sales impacts and $39 billion in income impacts, and supported 1.3 million jobs in commercial fishing and across the broader economy in 2012.
 Learn more.